schefs/bootstrap/README.md

-tells Kops that we want to use a private network topology.
+We are going to tells Kops that we want to use a private network topology.
 Our Kubernetes instances will live in private subnets in each zone. you can chose any kubernetes networking implementations you desire.
 I chose Calico for cluster networking for several reasons.
 Since we are using a private topology, we cannot use the default kubenet mode (also we are running in multi AZ).
 Calico allows to surpass the 50 node limit, which exists as a consequence of the AWS 50 route limit when using the VPC routing table.